Rose22/aish/README.md

-# AIsh
+# AI.sh

+Wish you could just talk to your Linux shell, get it to do what you want already, without having to fiddle about?
+With the help of AI.sh and a good LLM, that's a reality!

-This is a basic Linux shell that uses your chosen AI model to automatically run linux commands based on what you want.
+This is a Linux shell written in Python that uses your chosen AI model, running either locally on your PC or using a public openAI-compatible API (such as chatGPT), to automatically run linux commands based on what you want.
+You can basically just ask it to do anything, and without having to know how the linux terminal works, it does it for you!
 You can also use it like a normal linux shell, with the benefit of the ai auto correcting any typos.

-It connects to any openAI API compatible server (such as a local model, or any openAI server in the cloud)
+You can also disconnect from the AI and use it like a normal shell.
+Then reconnect back in whenever you feel like!
+You can also start it up in disconnected mode, and just not use the AI at all, if you prefer.

 ![aish_demonstration](https://github.com/user-attachments/assets/a1dc6849-3ca4-486c-93a4-c925bbf9cf79)